On the $p$-adic theory of local models: Minuscule implies representable

 \begin{definition} The v-sheaf $\calM^{\on{tor}}_{\calG, O_C, \mu_i}$ is defined as the pushforward to $(\calG_{\on{ad}, O_C}^{>i})^\diamondsuit$ of the natural $L^+_{O_C}\calG$-torsor $\widetilde{\calM_{\calG, O_C,\mu_i}}$ over $\calM_{\calG, O_C, \mu_i}$. \end{definition}

-One might expect, just like in \Cref{thm_local_model_representable}, that these torsors have natural algebraic models over the ring of integers of some reflex field and this will be an integral part of our strategy.
-Since the fibers are relatively easy to understand by the Demazure resolution, we now focus on the behavior over a certain $\calG_{O_C}$-semi-orbit.
+Just like \Cref{thm_local_model_representable} proposes that the v-sheaves $\calM_{\calG, O_C, \mu_i}$ have algebraic models, one might also expect that the torsors $\calM^{\on{tor}}_{\calG, O_C, \mu_i}$ also have natural algebraic models defined over the ring of integers of some reflex field and this will be an integral part of our strategy.
+Since the fibers are relatively easy to understand by the Demazure resolution, we now focus on the behavior over a certain finite union of $\calG_{O_C}^\dia$-orbits.